 In this light, transmitters like histamine might not just be signals that are soon deactivitated or reabsorbed—they can also be envisioned as a metabolic supply, passing either themselves, or their chemical sidegroups off to the next stage.
 It is interesting that the hypothalamus is implicated in so many mental disorders now, not just Tourettes and Narcolepsy.
 It is important to gain as much knowledge as possible, particularly in this critical region, before plunging headlong into chemical or electrical stopgaps.

-Explore further: Discovery of rare genetic mutation could help battle Tourette syndrome
+Explore further: Researchers find rare genetic cause of Tourette syndrome

 More information: Histidine Decarboxylase Deficiency Causes Tourette Syndrome: Parallel Findings in Humans and Mice, Neuron, Volume 81, Issue 1, 77-90, 8 January 2014, DOI: 10.1016/j.neuron.2013.10.052